IBM/appsody-sample-quote-app/README.md

 In order to have the backend application sends requests to the Dacadoo Health Score API, we need to create a secret that contains the configuration for making requests to the Dacadoo server.
+(Note: If you do not want to use the Dacadoo Health Score API, you can skip this setup and continue to use the mock endpoint.)

 ```
 kubectl create secret generic dacadoo-secret --from-literal=url=<url> --from-literal=apikey=<apikey>